How to “Cold Call” Through Websites

 For example, on my consulting site, I have a link for visitors wanting to inquire about partnering with me and one for those wishing to hire me.
 Each particular form gives me the info I need to be of service.

 What do you think that says when the incorrect form is submitted?
 Not reading the same contact page you are completing reflects that you only care about getting your message in front of anyone.
-Not impressive or worth a response.
+It’s not impressive or worth a response.

 2. Make sure you are completing the form correctly.